» Index Page

 full and clean driving licence, though you may not need to drive if you have a local route where you can push one of the Royal Mail trolleys or ride a bicycle.

 An advantage of working for the Royal Mail is that it can give you a taster of what this can be like and could lead to a permanent

 job.
 Regular posties have perks such as a pension plan, paid holidays and extra days off on bank holidays.

 Find more information at the Royal Mail website at www.royalmail.com

 where you can search by location and shift.
 Follow the link through and enter your postcode and the number of miles you are prepared to

 travel.
-Optional search requests include Christmas casual, counter staff and postperson delivery or indoor sorting on a temporary engagement contract.
+Optional search requests include casual, counter staff and postperson delivery or indoor sorting on a temporary engagement contract.

 Do apply early for a postman or postwoman job because they often close the positions early because they get such a high volume of

 applicants.
 Some of the major cities will hold recruitment days.

 There can be a huge demand as can be seen in recent figures.
 Over 80,000 applications were received for the 18,000 vacancies.
 These were to